M1chaelTran/lambda-microservice-template/README.md

 ## Getting started
 0. Fork or clone this repo
 1. `npm i -g serverless` to install serverless to your global npm
-2. Run `yarn install` to install all the required modules
+2. Run `yarn` to install all the required modules
 3. Add your function(s) into the `functions` folder
 4. Add those function(s) to `webpack.config.js` entry
 5. Update the `serverless.yml` functions section to match with the changes
-6. Run `yarn dev` to run all the functions locally
+6. Run `yarn start` to run all the functions locally
 7. Open the browser and navigate to the lambda function (eg. [http://localhost:8000/first](http://localhost:8000/first))

 ## Deploying your functions to AWS